Skip to content

 else:

-self.logger.debug("Using list of uninitialized scalers of type: %s", self.scale_with_display)
+self.logger.debug("Using list of initialized transformers of %s", self.transformer_factory.name)

 else: